sagor1155/interview-preparation/docs/angular/questions.md

 - What is `AOT` compilation?
 What are the advantages of `AOT`?
 - Explain `"sourceMap": true` in angular.
 - Promise vs Observable
-- What are Template and Reactive forms?
+- What are Template-driven forms and Reactive forms?
-- Why Use TypeScript?
-- `Forroot` vs `childroot`
+- `forRoot` vs `forChild`
 - Handling Multiple http request using RxJs
 - `Map` vs `mergeMap` vs `switchMap` vs `concatMap` vs `exhaustMap`
 - What are class decorators?